Greece Moments Greece Moments

 Entrance to the port of Syros

-The majestic capital from Syros looks enchanting from afar and stands in complete contrast to the barren mountain landscape.
-Their tightly lined houses shine in soft pastel shades and the marble streets look elegant as if from another era.
+The majestic capital of Syros looks enchanting from afar and stands in complete contrast to the barren mountain landscape.
+Its tightly packed houses shine in soft pastel shades and the marble streets look elegant, as if from another era.

 griechenland syros katzen